 Contacts can be related to each other, e.g. employer and employee, friends, siblings, spouse, child or parent.

-Open the contact window and select the plus (+) button.
+Open the contact window and select the plus (+) button in the bottom right of the window.
 This will create a new record.

 Select the contact type from the options as described above